embyt/balloonrss/trunk/README.txt

 - Windows Vista
 - Windows XP

-It is tested only on WinXP and Vista yet.

 Installation
 ------------

-Using the installer:
 - Make sure that you have the .NET framework 2.0 installed (it is included with Vista); otherwise download the Microsoft .NET Framework Version 2.0 Redistributable Package from Microsoft and install it.
 - Start BalloonRSS_xxx_setup.exe and follow the steps on the screen
 - Start the application.
-- Adapt the channel configuration with the RSS feeds of your choice.
+- Right click on the icon in the task bar and adapt the channel configuration with the RSS feeds of your choice.

 The base message recurrence is set to 5 minutes per default, so you have to wait a bit until your first messages will appear.